mikrobi/babel/docs/usage/index.md

 window is displayed.
 You must select the contexts into which the current resource is not translated and for which you would like to create a translation.

+If you enable 'Copy synchronized TVs to target', the synced template variables (TVs) referenced in the system setting babel.syncTvs and the synced resource fields referenced in the system setting babel.syncFields of all created resources are filled with the TV/field values of the current resource.

 If you enable 'Synchronise all translations', the language links of the current resource are synced between the linked resources.
 All created translations are linked to all linked resources.
 Otherwise, there is just a link created between the current resource and the new created translations.

+If you enable 'Create translations of child resources', the child resources of the current resource are created and linked in the selected contexts.

 ![Create Multiple Window](img/babel-create-multiple.png)